 How much snow is too much?

-Calculating the snow load on your barn takes more than an educated guess.
-The University of Wisconsin Cooperative Extension Service says that a ballpark estimate of snow load can be made with the following formula:
+Calculating the roof load on your barn takes more than an educated guess.
+The University of Wisconsin Cooperative Extension Service says that a ballpark estimate of roof snow load can be made with the following formula:

 Some failures can be prevented with careful snow removal.
 The University of Wisconsin Cooperative Extension Service offers the following suggestions: